 These highly specialised event driven investment strategies seek to profit from pricing inefficiencies that may occur before, during or after a corporate transaction, such as an M&A deal or other non-M&A corporate events.
 Event driven investing seeks to capture low correlated, absolute returns from securities that typically do not trade on company fundamentals but rather on the expectations surrounding potential outcomes associated with specific corporate events.

 Our primary focus is a specific type of event driven investment strategy known as risk arbitrage or merger arbitrage.
-The analysis undertaken involves analysing publicly-traded companies that have signed definitive agreements to go through major corporate change, namely mergers & acquisitions (M&A).
+We undertake analysis that involves analysing publicly-traded companies that have signed definitive agreements to go through major corporate change, namely mergers & acquisitions (M&A).
 These publicly announced definitive M&A transactions include mergers, takeovers (including hostile takeovers), leveraged and management-buyouts, tender offers, minority buyouts and squeeze-outs.

 Prior to companies signing a definitive merger agreement, the companies involved may publicly confirm that discussions are being held or speculation may surface in the press of an upcoming M&A transaction.